The vulva is subject to a range of skin problems, many of them inadvertently self-inflicted.

 Another common response of women faced with a vaginal discharge or itch is to wash the vulvar skin vigorously, on the assumption that this will disinfect the area or remove irritants.
 But aggressive cleansing can add to the irritation.
 Until the problem is diagnosed, it's best to follow a gentle skin care routine (see "Gentle vulvar care").
 In fact, gentle cleansing applies whether you have a vulvar skin condition or not: Wash the area gently with your fingertips or a soft cloth and pat dry with a soft towel.
 Don't use a rough washcloth, and don't rub.

-Particularly if initial treatment hasn't eased your symptoms, the clinician may need to take a small tissue sample (biopsy) to make a diagnosis.
-Specialists say that vulvar biopsies are underused.
-The procedure, which is minor and done under local anesthesia, is extremely valuable, often changing the diagnosis and treatment plan.
-In May 2008, researchers from the University of Utah reported on the results of 89 vulvar biopsies in women who had been treated for a variety of conditions causing vulvar pain.
-In 61% of the women, biopsies revealed a previously undiagnosed disease of the skin or mucous membranes of the vulva.
+If initial treatment hasn't eased your symptoms, the clinician may need to take a small tissue sample (biopsy) to make a diagnosis.
+The procedure, which is minor and done under local anesthesia, can be extremely valuable, often changing the diagnosis and treatment plan.

 Vulvar skin conditions and their treatment